NATS 3041 Topics in Physiology

 Coordinator Sabine Piller Opens in new window

-Description This unit builds on the physiological concepts of "Introduction to Physiology".
+Description This subject builds on the physiological concepts of "Introduction to Physiology".
 It provides a greater depth and breadth of understanding of aspects of whole-body physiology which are explored in group work.
 Topics may include, but are not limited to, locomotion, physiology of reproductive technology, physiology of interaction between humans, physiology under extreme conditions (including pathophysiology), physiology of learning and memory, sleep physiology, animal physiology, nutritional physiology and others.

 Discipline Medical Science

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 BIOS 2006 OR

 Equivalent Subjects NATS 3042 - Topics in Physiology

 On successful completion of this subject, students should be able to:

 - Research and review information including scientific literature on a selected topic in physiology